wogaa/wogaa_flutter_tracker/README.md

 standard-version --skip.bump --skip.commit --skip.tag
 ```

-3. commit all the new changes again, and then run:
+3. commit all the new changes again.

+4. finish the release:

 ```sh
 git flow release finish v0.0.0
 ```

-4. git flow will merge new changes into `master` and `develop` branches, and generate a new `tag` (tag name is the new version number e.g v0.0.0).
+5. git flow will merge new changes into `master` and `develop` branches, and generate a new `tag` (tag name is the new version number e.g v0.0.0).

-5. `git push` all the changes into the repo, and `git push origin --tags` for the new version release.
+6. `git push` all the changes into the repo, and `git push origin --tags` for the new version release.